Westmar University: History

 In March 1990, Westmar merged with Teikyo University to form Teikyo Westmar University.
 Teikyo agreed to send 500 Japanese students to the Iowa campus, at a cost of $15,000 each, and to give an additional $4 million for debt reduction.
+Accordingly, the need to create a substantial English as a Second Language program became urgent since almost none of the 500 Japanese students were proficient in English to be capable of completing academic work in the English language.
+The efforts to integrate Japanese students into the academic classes largely failed.
 The next few years were tumultuous ones for the college.

 The United Methodist Church severed its ties with the college two months after the merger with Teikyo.
 In 1994, the school was threatened with revocation of its accreditation by the North Central Association of Colleges and Schools; it was placed on a two-year probation in August of that year.
-(The probation was renewed in 1996.)
+The probation was renewed in 1996.
 In 1995, Robert Driscoll, a private investor from California, purchased the college from Teikyo University.
 With the addition of graduate classes, he renamed it Westmar University.
 Less than a year later, the city of Le Mars extended a $40,000 loan to the school to keep it afloat, and in 1996 it bought the school outright.

 On October 9, 1997, Westmar University announced that, barring a merger with another college, the college would close on November 21.
-The final classes were held on that date, and on November 22, following its last commencement, Westmar officially closed.
+The final classes were held on that date, and on November 22, 1997, following its last commencement, Westmar officially closed.